ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM is a document that holds all the objects of a page.
+It is not the page itself and all the modifications made at DOM will remain on the client browser.
 <!-- your answer ends here -->

 ## Question 6